 Lenox’s expertise is in the domain of technology strategy and policy.
 He studies the role of innovation in helping a business succeed.
 In particular, he explores the sourcing of external knowledge by firms and this practice’s impact on a company’s innovation strategy.
 Lenox has a longstanding interest in the interface between business strategy and public policy as it relates to the natural environment; his work explores firm strategies and nontraditional public policies that have the potential to drive green innovation and entrepreneurship.

 In 2013, Lenox co-authored The Strategist’s Toolkit with Darden Professor Jared Harris.
-His latest book, Can Business Save the Earth?
-Innovating Our Way to Sustainability, examines how innovation and action from multiple stakeholders may address the environmental crisis.
+His latest book,

 B.S., M.S., University of Virginia; Ph.D., Massachusetts Institute of Technology